 Many cats are lactose intolerant, which means they lack the enzyme lactase that's needed to digest lactose found in dairy products like cream cheese.
 This intolerance can lead to various digestive issues when they consume dairy.
 As obligate carnivores, cats primarily need a diet rich in proteins from animal sources, and cream cheese doesn't provide the essential nutrients they require.

 Cream cheese poses several risks for cats due to its high fat and lactose content.
 While not toxic, it can upset a cat's digestive system, leading to discomfort.
-Moreover, the high fat content can contribute to obesity, a common issue among house cats.
+The high fat content also can contribute to obesity, a common issue among house cats.

 Regular consumption of cream cheese can lead to weight gain, which can further complicate a cat's health with obesity-related diseases.
 It's important for cat owners to consider these risks when offering treats like cream cheese to their feline companions.